pato7mx/Credit-Card-Risk-Analysis-Machine-Learning/README.md

 - The Application table describes customer information.
 - The HistoricCredit table describes the credit status of a customer for each month since he/she requested the credit.

+A database with tables for use in the project was generated in AWS-RDS Server.

+Database info:
+- Name: dbproject
+- Endpoint and port (link): dbproject.cprghtxfxmsc.us-east-1.rds.amazonaws.com

+Password in ignored config.py

 ## Machine Learning

 ### Description of data preprocessing